bobluppes/graaf/README.md

 # About
 The Graaf library is a general-purpose header-only graph library implemented in C++.
 It is designed as a lightweight alternative to the <a href="https://www.boost.org/doc/libs/1_82_0/libs/graph/doc/index.html">Boost Graph Library (BGL)</a>
 and it is built for simplicity and extensibility.
 The purpose of the project is to simplify graph-related tasks.
-With Graaf, you can easily create, manipulate, and analyze graphs making them suitable for a wide range of applications.
+With Graaf, you can easily create, manipulate, and analyze graphs making it suitable for a wide range of applications.

 Graaf: a lightweight, header-only C++20 graph library